Technologicat/mcpyrate/README.md

 **Tree 0x7f515e00aac8 (<ipython-session>) macro expansion complete after 0 steps.
 ```

 or in other words, an `ast.Num` object.
+(Again, if not convinced, try `stepr["dump"][q[42]]`.)

-So at run time, both invocations will result in an `ast.Num` object (or `ast.Constant`, if running on Python 3.8+).
-But they see the expansion differently, because one operates at macro expansion time, while the other operates at run time.
+So the **run-time result** of both invocations is an `ast.Num` object (or `ast.Constant`, if running on Python 3.8+).
+But they see the expansion differently, because `step_expansion` operates at macro expansion time, while `stepr` operates at run time.

-While unquotes are processed at run time of the use site of `q` (see [the quasiquote system docs](quasiquotes.md)), the `q` itself is processed at macro expansion time.
-Hence expanding at run time, it will already be gone.
+Whereas unquotes are processed at run time of the use site of `q` (see [the quasiquote system docs](quasiquotes.md)), the `q` itself is processed at macro expansion time.
+Hence, `step_expansion` will see the `q`, but when `stepr` expands the tree at run time, it will already be gone.
+(And the expression mode of `q` itself does not have a run-time part, so it just vanishes.)

 ### Error in `compile`, an AST node is missing the required field `lineno`?

 Welcome to the club.
-It is likely not much of an exaggeration to say all Python macro authors (regardless of which expander you pick) have seen this error at some point.
+It is likely not much of an exaggeration that all Python macro authors (regardless of which expander you pick) have seen this error at some point.

 It is overwhelmingly likely the actual error is something else, because all macro expanders for Python automatically fill in source location information for any AST nodes that don't have it.
 (There are differences in what exact line numbers are filled in by `mcpyrate`/`mcpy`/`macropy`, but they all do this in some form.)

-The misleading error message is due to an unfortunate lack of input validation in Python's compiler, because Python wasn't designed for an environment where AST editing is part of the daily programming experience.
+The misleading error message is due to an unfortunate lack of input validation in Python's compiler.
+Python wasn't designed for an environment where AST editing is part of the daily programming experience.

 So let's look at the likely causes.

 #### Unexpected bare value

 Is your macro placing AST nodes where the compiler expects those, and not accidentally using bare run-time values?
+(This gets tricky if you're delaying something until run time.
+You might need a `mcpyrate.quotes.astify` there.)

 #### Wrong type of list